 11) Meal plan and make a list!

+Food is one of the largest variable expenses in a family’s budget.
+That’s why creating a monthly meal plan is the perfect solution for busy families that want to save time, money, and sanity.
 To prepare for grocery shopping, plan your meals and snacks for the week.
-Then, check your pantry, fridge and freezer to see what you already have.
+Then, check your pantry, fridge, and freezer to see what you already have.
 Finally, make a list of what you need.
 When you’re at the grocery store, stick to the list!

 12) Compare prices in your area – don’t just assume!